yujunz/gitlab.com-runbooks/howto/upgrade-docker-machine.md

 The first step is to update the attributes that control what version and checksum are used to download and verify the docker-machine binary.
 The attributes may be stored only in the role secrets OR the split between the role definition itself and `chef-vault`.
-Currently, `omnibus-builder-runners-manager` is using the only the secrets and `gitlab-shared-runners` is using the both the role definition and secrets.
+Currently, `omnibus-builder-runners-manager` is using only the secrets and `gitlab-shared-runners` is using both the role definition and secrets.

 To view the secrets, run the rake task to show secrets.
 Please replace